 Getting to the Holiday Lights on the River

-- Have cash for faster entrance into the park.
+- Bring cash for the admission fee.

 - The road through the park is an unmarked two-lane road.
 If you want to stop for a moment, tend to the family, or capture some photos, pull off to the side so the other cars can get around.

 - Stop somewhere to use the restroom before getting in line – it takes about 30-40 minutes to reach the Environmental Center from the entrance.